chaos-polymtl/lethe/doc/source/structure.rst

 * ``\multiphysics``
 * ``\rpt``

-Detailed descriptions of most of these examples can be found on the *Examples* tab of this page.
+Detailed descriptions of most of these examples can be found on the :doc:`examples/examples` tab of this page.

 The logo folder
 ----------------